threader/sysmon-config/README.md

 - HiveNightmare

 ## Configs in this Repository

-This repo includes the original and two additional configurations
+This repo includes the original and three additional configurations

 - `sysmonconfig-export.xml` the original config provided by @SwiftOnSecurity
 - `sysmonconfig-export-block.xml` the original config provided by @SwiftOnSecurity with some basic blocking rules usable since Sysmon v14 (WARNING: use it with care!)